Evangeline868/Predictive-Analytics-on-...-Project-/README.md

 ---

 ##  What This Project Aims to Accomplish
-Using data from global tourism and hospitality metrics, I am interested in:
+Using data from global tourism and hospitality metrics, I want to address three business questions:
-- Predict tourism revenue based on key economic and service factors
+- Can we accurately predict tourism revenue based on travel behavior and hotel characteristics?
-- Predict customer return (churn) based on satisfaction and infrastructure
+- Can we predict customer return based on their experience?
-- Predict hotel category based on price, region, and visitor behavior
+- Can we identify the purpose of visit based on traveler patterns?

 ---

 ## Dataset